Stranger Wine Co.

 Items

-Husband and wife team, Maxx Eichberg and Sidney Finan, purchased Avonlea Estate Vineyard in Buchanan Michigan, Lake Michigan Shore AVA in 2021.
-Avonlea is positioned in the middle of some of the most intense glacial events seen in Berrien County, MI.
-Because of this, the soils are extremely diverse and change drastically between each block on the 15 acres.
-The top of the vineyard where the Chardonnay, Three Row Pinot, and future Gamay Noir live, consists mainly of iron rich clay and sand soils.
+Avonlea Estate Vineyard is positioned in the middle of some of the most intense glacial activity in Berrien County, Michigan.
+As a result, the soils are highly diverse and change drastically between blocks on the 15-acre site.
+The top of the vineyard where the Chardonnay, Three Row Pinot, and future Gamay Noir live, consists mainly of iron rich clay and sandy soils.
 This block is also covered with granite, chert and ancient Pennsylvanian seabed deposits.
-The grapes grown on this soil produce wines of great tension and length.
+Grapes grown here yield wines of notable tension and length.
+The vineyard’s oldest block, planted in 1989 to Cabernet Sauvignon and Cabernet Franc, sits on soils reminiscent of Bordeaux’s Graves region.
+Fist-sized granite and chert pebbles litter the vine rows and help to retain heat throughout the day aiding the vines in their ripening.
+The wines from this block are powerful, dense, and long-lived.
+Additional plantings on the estate include Riesling, Pinot Noir, Petit Verdot, and Merlot.

 Media Links